 What about dog fights?

 Dogs may engage in a scuffle to shut a barking dog up, put it in its place, or punish it for its behavior.
 Those are their goals.
-There is no intent to cause injury in those scenarios, although injury or death are possible regardless.
-For an altercation between dogs to be a fight, at least one participant must have intent to cause injury.
+There is no intent to cause injury in those scenarios, although injury or death is possible regardless.
+For an altercation between dogs to be a fight, at least one participant must have the intent to cause injury.

 Fights amongst dogs are rare because in the canine world, fighting is evolutionarily undesirable for survival.
 Because of dog’s teeth and claws, serious injuries are likely in a fight and even the victor can still die of the injuries an hour later or simply be too weak to protect itself from an even weaker competitor.
-Fights exert energy and injuries can lead to dead.
+Fights exert energy and injuries can lead to death.
 For this reason, dogs are evolutionarily very good at conflict resolution and conflict avoidance.
 It’s in their best interest to avoid fights.